raju-payyavula/Pharmaceutical-Market-Analysis/README.md

 # Pharmaceutical Market Analysis
 ## Problem Statement:
 Dr. Malhotra's Laboratories Pvt.
 Ltd. plans to enter the Bangladeshi generic medicine market.
 The predictions indicate that there is going to be a lot of cases of malaria and dengue.
 Focus on antimalarial and anti-pyretic (fever reducing) drug classes and perform market landscape analysis for these sub-segment...

+## Overview
+The Pharma Market Analysis Dashboard is an interactive tool designed to provide insights into the pharmaceutical market.
+It consolidates key data points such as medicine brands, manufacturers, drug classes, generics, and dosage forms to aid stakeholders in making informed decisions.

 ## About the DataSet:
 This dataset has 6 CSV files elaborating the details of Bangladesh Generic Medicine market.
 Data was scraped from the medex sub-domain of Bangladesh.